 There have been endless times when I didn’t feel like putting in the effort on the day.
-In the past, there have been too many times to think about when the battle was lost for getting up, having a word with myself and doing the work regardless!
+In the past, there have been too many times to think about when the battle was lost for getting up, having a word with myself and how to do the work regardless!

 I have no shame in outlining that my past has been, well, interesting to say the least.
 For many years I was a dreamer on one hand, and a complete fucking idiot on the other.
 For a shameful and unacceptable length of time, I got relinquished doing the work and going after what I wanted simply through low self-esteem and constant repetition of self-sabotage.